LuxoftSDL/sdl_log_sublime_plugin/README.md

-# sdl_sublime_log_plugin
+# SDL Sublime log plugin
 Sublime Text plugin  for handy work with SdlLogs.

 ## Installation

 ### Requirements
+This plugin requires at least Python version 3.0.
-This plugin requires at least Sublime Text 3 v.3176 or higher for best performance and correct syntax
+Also this plugin requires at least Sublime Text 3 v.3176 or higher for best performance and correct syntax

 1. Install YAML: